filecoin-project/devgrants/rfp-proposals/rfp-proposal-nft-marketplace.md

 # Project Description

-We designed an SDK that integrates existing Filecoin storage service and Hedera Token Service (HTS).
-It allows users to create non-fungible tokens (NFTs) and allow storage of larger files associated with HTS tokens (images, videos, JSON metadata, etc.) on the Filecoin network.
+We've designed an SDK that integrates the Filecoin storage service and Hedera Token Service (HTS).
+This allows users to create non-fungible tokens (NFTs) with the ability to store larger files (images, videos, JSON metadata, etc.) associated with HTS tokens on the Filecoin network.

-The project makes it easier for developers to create Dapps without having to do a dive deep into the concepts of Filecoin and Hedera.
-Hedera’s native file service(HFS) is inefficient for storing large files.
-The maximum file size in HFS is only 1,024 kB and the overall limit of a transaction is only 6 kB.
-So Files had to be broken into smaller chunks and multiple append calls had to be made to store it on chain.
-This limitation made the process of creating NFTs using HTS and HFS time consuming and exorbitant.
+The proposed project will make it easier for developers to create Dapps without having to do a deep-dive into the concepts of Filecoin and Hedera services, in-turn increasing uptake and making implementation easier and efficient.

+Hedera’s native file service (HFS) is inefficient for storing large files.
+The maximum file size in HFS is only 1,024 KB and the overall limit of a transaction is only 6 KB, files have to be broken into smaller chunks and multiple append calls have to be made to store it on chain.
+This limitation made the process of creating NFTs using Hedera's HTS and HFS time consuming and exorbitant.

-To overcome this, the project integrates Hedera Token Service(HTS) and NFT.storage, a service backed by Protocol Labs and Pinata specifically for storing NFT data.
+To solve and overcome this, the project integrates Hedera Token Service(HTS) and NFT.storage, which is a service backed by Protocol Labs and Pinata specifically for storing NFT data.

 NFT.storage provides an abstraction to simplify Filecoin integration.
-It can store NFT’s upto 32GB in size and the process is a lot faster than using HFS.
-So with this approach we get more storage space and less time to upload files.
+It can store NFT’s up to 32GB in size and the process is naturally a lot faster than using HFS.
+Therefore in using this approach we get more storage space and less time to upload files.
+We believe that this will provide a fantastic user experience for creating NFTs on hashgraph network, and due to this, once it becomes available, become a leading provider in this technology space within a short period of time.

 ## Deliverables

-We created a demo application that uses this SDK to build an open source end-to-end NFT marketplace demo application that
+We create a demo application that uses this SDK to build an open source end-to-end NFT marketplace demo application that
-1. Showcases the functionality of the Decentralized Storage SDK and
+1. Showcases the functionality of the Decentralized Storage SDK.
-2. Is used by other developers in the community as a reference architecture.
+2. Can be used by other developers in the community as a reference architecture.
 The demo application includes:
 * NFTs created on Hedera.
 * Multimedia associated with the NFT stored on Filecoin.